-New images captured by the Juno spacecraft reveal the moon Ganymede’s north pole for the first time.
+New images captured by NASA’s Juno spacecraft at Jupiter reveal the moon Ganymede’s north pole for the first time.

 Juno spied the north polar region of the moon – the largest in our Solar System – as it journeyed inwards for a flyby of Jupiter on 26 December 2019.

 The images were captured using the spacecraft’s Jovian Infrared Auroral Mapper (JIRAM) instrument, giving mission scientists the first ever infrared map of the moon’s northern region.

 Ganymede is quite a specimen.
 It’s the only moon larger than the planet Mercury, and it’s made mostly of water ice.
 It’s also the only moon in the Solar System with its own magnetic field.

 Ganymede’s ice is constantly being hit by a stream of charged particles, known as plasma, from Jupiter’s magnetosphere, and so studying the moon in detail can reveal clues as to the evolution of the Jovian system and its 79 known moons.

 “The JIRAM data show the ice at and surrounding Ganymede’s north pole has been modified by the precipitation of plasma,” says Alessandro Mura, a Juno co-investigator.